MBilalQureshi/html-css-project/README.md

     Fix: Just remove the code for the background color
 21. Stretched images in our food page in some dimensions
     Fix: Remove height from the images in our food page
+22. Aside was used in our food page which is not required fix:remove aside from the our food html file and also removed the style that was applied on it